degreepath/catalog-differ/over-time-md/education.req.md

 ###  Overview of Licensure Process and Assessment Model Transition Points

   1. Applicant to Candidate:
-    * Have a minimum overall and content area GPA of 2.7 to enter Teacher Education Program
+    * Carry a minimum overall and content area GPA of 2.7 to enter Teacher Education Program

     * Participate in initial interviews with education and content area faculty

     * Obtain approval of teacher education application

-    * Obtain B- or better in EDUC 290
+    * Earn a B- or better in EDUC 290

-    * Obtain rating of "Basic" or better on Disposition Assessments on Field Experience Evaluations
+    * Receive rating of "Basic" or better on Disposition Assessments on Field Experience Evaluations

     * Successfully complete 20 hours field experience in EDUC 290

     * Meet SEP standards in EDUC 290

-    * Take Minnesota Teacher Licensure Exam (MTLE) Basic Skills Tests
+    * Take Basic Skills tests

     * Successfully complete other content-area requirements (e.g., entrance into music program, interview with world language faculty member)

   2. Candidate to Student Teacher:
-    * Maintain minimum 3.0 GPA overall and in content area
+    * Maintain a minimum overall and content area GPA of 3.0

-    * Earn at least a B- in all education courses
+    * Earn a B- or better in all education courses

-    * Obtain rating of "Basic" or better on all Disposition Assesments and Field Experience Evaluations
+    * Receive rating of "Basic" or better on all Disposition Assesments and Field Experience Evaluations

     * Successfully complete advanced field experience(s) in EDUC 330 and other courses

-    * Complete an Interim field experience in a classroom setting of diversity (minimum of 80 hours)
+    * Complete an Interim field experience in a diverse classroom setting (minimum of 80 hours)

     * Complete a minimum 120 hours total of field experience